 Then let’s get started!

 Heat the lard in a heavy pot and brown the chicken on all sides (traditionally the chicken is simmered without browning it but we HIGHLY recommend doing so – it vastly increases the flavor of the final dish).
 Transfer the chicken to a plate.

 In the same oil, add the onions and fry until golden brown.
-Add the garlic and tomatoes and fry another 2-3 minutes.
+Add the garlic and tomatoes (and pepper if using) and fry another 2-3 minutes.